 Today is a great day for workers in Connecticut, and a day that offers hope to tens of millions of workers throughout the country who cannot now earn paid sick time, no matter how long they hold a job or how solid their work record is.
-After an impressive campaign, steady political leadership and strong advocacy from supporters in the state, Connecticut's General Assembly has passed the first statewide paid sick days law.

 Respect your elders.
 Many of us have been given that advice by our parents, grandparents, teachers and mentors for as long as we can remember.
 So why don't our public policies better address the needs of our country's seniors and their families, and why do some lawmakers seem poised to dismantle the policies that older Americans rely on?

 Moments ago, the state Senate in Connecticut passed the state’s paid sick days bill, putting an exciting conclusion to debate in the chamber.
 Connecticut is now poised to become the first state in the nation to establish a paid sick days standard.

 Philadelphia’s workers are hoping the city will soon take a critical step toward changing the way workplaces honor families.